sf-wdi-gaia/angular-intro/readme.md

 ###Challenge

 * Sort the Pokemon by nDex number (hint: look at the built-in angular filters).
-* Create an input tag so that I can search for a particular Pokemon (hint: checkout the `filter` filter in combination with an `ng-input`).
+* Create an input tag so that I can search for a particular Pokemon (hint: checkout the `filter` filter in combination with an `ng-model`).

 ##Custom Filters